robcalcroft/wishlist-api/docs/API.md

 ```
 # Wishlist

-## Obtain wishlist metadata
+## Get wishlist metadata

 <p>Gives metadata about each wishlist from the search.
 If the user id searched for is not the currently authenticated user, only publically viewable wishlists will be shown.</p>

 	GET /wishlist